davidweber411/javafx-JavaFxProjectManager/README.md

 - Installed JDK 17
 - JAVA_HOME must point to a JDK 17

-### Download links for compiled JARs
+### Download links for compiled executable JARs

 https://wedasoft.com/projects/javafx-project-generator/

+### Manually compiling and starting

-### How to start the application on Windows
+##### How to compile and start the application on Windows manually

 If you use Windows, just start the batch file "START_APPLICATION.bat" in the projects root.
+This cleans the build directory, build an executable JAR and starts it automatically.

-### How to start the application on Linux (works on Windows too)
+##### How to start the application on Linux (works on Windows too)

 1. Download this project to your local machine.<br><br>
 2. Create an executable fat jar of this project.